Xhelo99/KNN-Classifier-in-Azure-Cloud/README.md

     return null;
 }
 ```
-When the following json message is given to the Queue:
+When the following JSON message is given to the Queue:

 ```bash
 {